Quantum Speedup for Graph Sparsification, Cut Approximation and Laplacian Solving: Quantum Algorithm for Building Spanners

 The Thorup-Zwick algorithm, presented in Algorithm~\ref{alg:spanner}, randomly partitions the node set into $k$ layers $\{A_i\}$, which are increasingly sparsified.
 The nodes in these layers function as ``hubs'' for the nearby nodes.
 Shortest-path trees are then grown that allow efficient routing along these hubs.
 The resulting spanner consists of the union of these shortest-path trees.
 In the algorithm below, we set $\delta(w,\emptyset) = \infty$ for any $w \in V$.

+Figure \ref{fig:spanner-constr} illustrates the use of shortest-path trees inside the algorithm.
 Apart from the correctness of the algorithm, we will require some additional bounds on the size of the intermediate clusters $C(v)$.
 We extract the following theorem from the analysis by Thorup and Zwick.

 \begin{theorem}[\cite{thorup2005approximate}] \leavevmode \begin{itemize} \item The output graph $H$ of $\spanner(G,k)$ is a $(2k-1)$-spanner of $G$. \item The expected number of edges in $H$ is $O(\Exp(\sum_v |C(v)|)) \in O(k n^{1+1/k})$. \item The expected number of edges with at least one node in the clusters is